Graph Contrastive Learning with Cross-view Reconstruction: Introduction

 \section{Introduction}

-Graph representation learning (GRL) has attracted significant attention due to its widespread applications in the real-world interaction systems, such as social, molecules, biological and citation networks \cite{GRL_survey}.
-The current state-of-the-art supervised GRL methods are mostly based on Graph Neural Networks (GNNs) \cite{GCN, GAT, hamilton_inductive_2017, GIN}, which require a large amount of task-specific supervised information.
-Despite the remarkable performances, they are usually limited by the deficiency of label supervision in real-world graph data due to the fact that it is usually easy to collect unlabeled graph but could be very costly to obtain enough annotated label, especially in certain fields, like biochemistry.
-Therefore, many recent works \cite{GCC, ContrastMultiView, InfoGraph} have studied how to fully utilize the unlabeled information on graph and thus stimulating the application of self-supervised learning (SSL) for GRL where only limited or even no label is needed.
+Graph representation learning (GRL) has attracted significant attention due to its widespread applications in the real-world interaction systems, such as social, molecules, biological and citation networks \citep{GRL_survey}.
+The current state-of-the-art supervised GRL methods are mostly based on Graph Neural Networks (GNNs) \citep{GCN, GAT, hamilton_inductive_2017, GIN}, which require a large amount of task-specific supervised information.
+Despite the remarkable performance, they are usually limited by the deficiency of label supervision in real-world graph data due to the fact that it is usually easy to collect unlabeled graph but very costly to obtain enough annotated labels, especially in certain fields like biochemistry.
+Therefore, many recent works \citep{GCC, ContrastMultiView, InfoGraph} study how to fully utilize the unlabeled information on graph and further stimulate the application of self-supervised learning (SSL) for GRL where only limited or even no label is needed.